DanPace725/4T-TalkToTikTok/readme.md

    export OPENAI_API_KEY='your_api_key_here'
    ```

 5. Ensure you have `ffmpeg` installed and accessible from the command line.
+If you're not sure how to do this you can check out this link [here](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/).

 ## Usage

 1. Start the Streamlit app:
    ```
-   streamlit run 4T/src/app.py
+   streamlit run /src/app.py
    ```

 2. Open the provided link in your browser.

 3. Input a TikTok video URL and click on "Transcribe" to get the transcription.

-4. Optionally, click on "Correct" to correct the transcription using the GPT-3.5-turbo model.
+4. Click on "Download Transcript" to download the transcript in Markdown.

 ## Contributing